Shellywell123/AI-PI/README.md

 #or
 python3 [a specific feature].py
 ```
-I like to have it as a `bash alias' on my pi so i can run it at boot or login.
+I like to have it as a `bash alias` on my pi so i can run it at boot or login.

 ## Commandline dependencies
  - espeak